 Choosing a name for your business can be a little stressful, but ultimately, it’s a fun exercise.
-There are five typical steps to confirm a name is available and getting it reserved.
-The steps don’t necessarily need to be completed in the order outlined below, but it is a good idea to go through each step before deciding to incorporate.
+There are five steps to confirm whether a business name is available and how to reserve it.
+The steps don’t necessarily need to be completed in the order outlined below, but it’s a good idea to go through each step before deciding to incorporate.

 One final note about trademarks: they are tied to specific goods or services.
 This means that you may still be able to incorporate under a desired name if your intended use is in a completely different industry.
-A trademark lawyer can help you navigate the ins and outs of any issues relating to trademarks.
+A trademark lawyer can help you navigate the ins and outs of trademarks.

 Your business name should have three components:

 [Distinctive Element] + [Descriptive Element] + [Legal Ending]